Eric Dingwall: Biography

 Born in British Ceylon, Dingwall moved to England where he was educated at Pembroke College, Cambridge (M.A., 1912), and the University of London (D.Sc., PhD).
 He wrote popular books on sexology.
 He became interested in paranormal phenomena in 1921 and served from 1922 to 1927 as a research officer for the Society for Psychical Research (SPR).

 Dingwall was described as an eccentric by those who knew him.
 Having developed his skills as a librarian at Cambridge University Library while an undergraduate, in 1946 he joined the Library of the British Museum as a voluntary assistant, but from 1947 was promoted to Hon.
 Assistant Keeper in the Reference Division, cataloguing private case material of erotica, magic and the paranormal.
 He co-edited the four-volume set Abnormal Hypnotic Phenomena (1967–68).
 The set was described in a review as of considerable historical interest and well written.
 His book Racial Pride and Prejudice received positive reviews.
 His books on artificial cranial deformation and infibulation also received positive reviews.

 Dingwall was nicknamed "Dirty Ding" due to his interests in erotica and sexual customs.

 He was the honorary vice-president for The Magic Circle and a founding member of its Occult Committee.

 Dingwall was married twice; firstly to Doris Dunn, an anthropologist and archaeologist (she later married the anthropologist John Layard); and secondly, to the psychologist Norah Margaret Davis.

 Dingwall "came from an affluent family and was astute in financial matters (he left an estate valued at £678,246)".
 His extensive papers were left to the University of London Library, and a conservation project to catalogue and conserve the collection was funded by the Wellcome Trust in 2012–3.
 Dingwall had a long interest in antiquarian horology, and had joined the antiquarian section of the British Horological Institute in 1951.
 He left the British Museum a singing bird automaton and an automaton clock.
 The bulk of his remaining estate was divided between the British Library and the horological section (the Clocks and Watches department) of the British Museum.
 This bequest to the museum was used to acquire sixteen further objects for the horological collection.
-In 1988 the museum proposed combined the remaining funds with part of the bequest left to the Clockmakers Company by Reginald Beloe (a wealth City of London financier, noted horological collector and Past-Master of the Clockmakers Company).
+In 1988 the museum proposed combining the remaining funds with part of the bequest left to the Clockmakers Company by Reginald Beloe (a wealth City of London financier, noted horological collector and Past-Master of the Clockmakers Company).
 Since 1989 the joint fund has supported the annual Dingwall Beloe Lecture Series, held at the British Museum.